 This is precipitated by remediable factors.
 It usually wears off after the causative factors have been remedied.

-There is small continuous leakage of urine due to improper function of the detrusor bladder muscles that are responsible for urination or due to bladder outlet obstruction.
+There is small continuous leakage of urine due to improper function of the detrusor muscle that is responsible for urination or due to bladder outlet obstruction.

 In modern medicine, there are methods of curing this condition, which include:

-- Pharmacotherapy: Anticholinergic drugs, for example, help reduce involuntary detrusor contractions mediated by acetylcholine.
+- Medicines: Anticholinergic drugs, for example, help reduce involuntary detrusor muscle contractions.

 - Surgical Options: detrusor myomectomy and bladder myomectomy.

 - Pelvic Floor Muscle Training (PFMT): Practising this for 3-4 months is also an effective remedy.
 People who practice this are 7 times more likely to be cured.

 But aside these, there are highly recommended Ayurvedic medicine for urinary incontinence that you should try first.

 Ayurvedic treatment for urine leakage is all natural and holistic in nature and it comes with no risk or side effect.
 What’s more is that, they are cost-effective.

 Ayurvedic View of Overactive Bladder & Urinary Incontinence